bfansports/CloudTranscode/README.md

 # Contributing

-We need help from the community to develop other type of transcoding:
+We need help from the community to develop other types of transcoding:

    - Audio
    - Image
    - Document

 The transcoders PHP files are already created, they just need to be implemented.
+(Check the src/activities folder)

 Thanks for contributing !